mrsonne/hubit/README.md

 The binding name should match the key used in the component when setting the value on `results_provided`.
 Using the index specifier `IDX_CAR` in the binding path enables `hubit` to store the car price at the same car index where the input was taken from.
 Note that the component is unaware of which car (car index) the input represents.

-Collecting the component bindings the final result looks like this
+Collecting the bindings the final result looks like this

 ```yml
 provides :